StormStreaming/stormlibrary-js/README.md

      * Standard configuration object
      */
     const streamConfig = {
-        configurationType: "gateway",                    // "embedded" or "gateway", please check doc for more info
         stream: {
             serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup {